Treating Wrist Fractures

 A fractured bone starts to heal on its own right away.
 But a treatment called reduction may help you heal better.
 Reduction is a process that repositions your bones.
 The goal is to get them as close as possible to how they were before the fracture.
 Your doctor will use one or more methods of reduction.

 If you have a clean break with little soft tissue damage, closed reduction will probably be used.
 Before the procedure, you may be given a light anesthetic to relax your muscles.
 Then your doctor manually readjusts the position of the broken bone.
-A splint, a cast, or an external fixator will be worn while you heal.
+A splint or cast will be worn while you heal.

 If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction is likely.
 A general anesthetic may be used during the procedure to let you sleep and relax your muscles.
 Your doctor then makes one or more incisions to realign the bone and repair soft tissues.
-Pins, screws, or plates may be used to hold the bone in place during healing.
+Pins, screws, plates, or a combination of implants may be used under the skin to hold the bone in place during healing.
+Another device that may be used is an external fixator, which holds the bones in the correct position, and is surgically placed on the outside of the skin.

-Fractures take about 6 weeks to heal.
-Keeping your hand raised can control swelling, throbbing, and pain.
+Fractures take about 6 weeks or more to heal.
+Keeping your hand raised above your heart can control swelling, throbbing, and pain.
 Your doctor may prescribe medicine that can help reduce pain.
 Don’t remove a splint unless your doctor says you can.
 Call your doctor if your pain gets worse or if you notice any excess swelling or redness.
+Sometimes these implants, especially wires, may need to be removed after the fracture has healed.